News from Smuttynose

 Wednesdays: $1 meatball sliders

-Thursdays: Parking Violation Night plus $2 grilled hot dogs served with a variety of tasty house-made toppings.
+Thursdays: Parking Violation Night (bring in your paid parking ticket and we’ll mail the ticket for you AND give you a pint) plus $2 grilled hot dogs served with a variety of tasty house-made toppings.

 |New From Smuttynose